wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

    PROTIP: Disable each by selecting the dash (last choice) so they don't show up when you're just trying to navigate to something near the edge.

+0. Exit out the Preferences diaglog.
+0. Move your cursor to the lower-left corner to bring it back to life.
+0. Press Esc to bring the screen back.

-0. PROTIP: NOT having a quick way to "Put display to sleep" is considered a security vulnerability by CIS.
+   PROTIP: NOT having a quick way to "Put display to sleep" is considered a security vulnerability by CIS.
 The lower-left corner is less popular location on Mac than Windows.

 <a name="Cat"></a>